Leave of Absence

 The employee must deplete all available vacation leave before a personal leave of absence without pay would be considered.
 He/she can elect to continue benefits coverage, as if the employee continued working, provided the insurance premiums are paid.
 Therefore, upon authorization of the personal leave of absence without pay, it is the employee’s responsibility to contact Benefits Administration to determine the cost of benefits to the employee during the leave period.

-1. Complete the LOA Request form available at: my.fiu.edu
+- Complete the online Leave of Absence (LOA) Request form at: my.fiu.edu

-• Navigate to: Human Resources Self Service> Employee Resources > Employee Forms > Benefits Forms > Leave Request Form.
-Note: The LOA Request form must be completed online.
-The Benefits department will not accept any outdated LOA Request forms.
+- Navigate to: Human Resources Self Service> Employee Resources > Employee Forms > Benefits Forms > Leave Request Form.

 Birth & Adoption